-I say bad stress, because there is also something called good stress.
+I say bad stress because there is also something called good stress.
 The bad stress impedes our progress and causes problems.

-Whereas, the good stress in fact helps propel us further and pushes us to work harder.
+Whereas, the good stress, in fact, helps propel us further and pushes us to work harder.

 Once you know why stress develops and what its stimulating factors are, it becomes easy to develop a strategy and employ techniques to handle it.

-Answer to this question may liberate you from stress forever, no matter where you are and what you do.
+The answer to this question may liberate you from stress forever, no matter where you are and what you do.

-Why We Can’t Get Rid of Stress
+Why You Can’t Get Rid of Stress

 You get stressed because you choose to get stressed.

-This is ridiculous, some of you might say.
+This is ridiculous, you might say.

 You’re right.
 Who would believe that stress is a choice that we make?

+And, why in the world would we choose stress?
 Well, it is because we do not realize that we’re doing that.
 It happens naturally.
-Choosing stress is easy and the other way around is a hard task.
+Choosing stress is easy, and the other way around is a hard task.